solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 `solana_program` crate.

 ...and there you have it—you now know the foundations of creating a Solana program using Rust.
-Let’s practice what we’ve learned so far!
+Let's practice what we've learned so far!

 ## Lab